Data-free Defense of Black Box Models Against Adversarial Attacks: Conclusion

 \section{Conclusion}

-In this work, we presented our approach (DBMA) for defending the black-box model against adversarial attacks without any training data for the first time.
-Our approach consisted of two defense components that are prepended to the victim model: a) wavelet noise remover (WNR) that removes the most contaminated portions of the image affected by adversarial attack and retains the least affected regions determined by wavelet coefficient selection module (WCSM), b) regenerator network to retrieve the information lost after the noise removal using WNR.
-We showed the efficacy of each of the defense components via several ablations.
-The combined model (defense components and victim model) as a black box provides significant robustness against data-free black box attacks (constructed using different surrogate networks) across datasets.
-Also, we showed DBMA to be resistant and provide stronger robustness against the black box attacks crafted using different model stealing methods.
-Similar to contemporary work in adversarial defenses in white-box setups, we observe that significant gains in robust accuracy come at the cost of slight drop in clean accuracy.
+We introduced DBMA, a novel defense strategy to defend black-box models from adversarial attacks without relying on training data.
+DBMA incorporates two defense components: a) Wavelet Noise Remover (WNR) that removes the most contaminated areas by adversarial attacks while preserving less affected regions b) a Regenerator network to restore lost information post WNR noise removal.
+Through various ablations and experiments, we demonstrated efficacy of each defense component.
+Our method DBMA significantly enhances robustness against data-free black box attacks across datasets and against diverse model-stealing methods.
+Similar to adversarial defenses in white-box setups, we observe that significant gains in robust accuracy come at the cost of a slight drop in clean accuracy.
 In future work, we plan to work on further mitigating this trade-off.